EstherSlabbert/Micro-services-architecture/README.md

 1. Open Git Bash or other terminal as Administrator.
 2. Use `docker run -d -p 80:80 nginx` to run the default nginx docker image.
 3. To log in to your container use `docker exec -it <container-id-or-name> sh`.
+If you get the error `the input device is not a TTY.
+If you are using mintty, try prefixing the command with 'winpty'` then use: `alias docker="winpty docker"` to resolve.
-You may run `apt update -y` to ensure your container has access to the internet.
+4. You may run `apt update -y` to ensure your container has access to the internet.
 (Note: This container has nothing installed other than Nginx.
 You have to install sudo with `apt install sudo` and nano with `sudo apt install nano` in order to edit the `index.html` file found by navigating using this command: `cd /usr/share/nginx/html`, then to edit use: `sudo nano index.html`.)
 You can use `exit` to log out of your container.
-4. You can visit [this localhost page](http://localhost/) to check if Nginx is running and working as it should from your conatiner.
+5. You can visit [this localhost page](http://localhost/) to check if Nginx is running and working as it should from your conatiner.
 It should display the default Nginx page if you have not made changes to your default Nginx `index.html` file.
-5. If you already have an nginx container running and wish to copy over a new `index.html` file to display your static page use the following command: `docker cp <file-path-on-local-machine> <container-name-or-id>:<destination-path-on-container>` eg. `docker cp ./index.html e3708997c1dc:/usr/share/nginx/html/`.
+6. If you already have an nginx container running and wish to copy over a new `index.html` file to display your static page use the following command: `docker cp <file-path-on-local-machine> <container-name-or-id>:<destination-path-on-container>` eg. `docker cp ./index.html e3708997c1dc:/usr/share/nginx/html/`.
-6. You can refresh the [localhost page](http://localhost/) to check that the changes have been made.
+7. You can refresh the [localhost page](http://localhost/) to check that the changes have been made.
-7. Tag your updated image `docker tag <image_id> <dockerhub-username/repo-name>:<optional-version>` eg. `docker tag ec9ddc341919 eslabbert/profile:latest`, then `docker login`.
+8. Tag your updated image `docker tag <image_id> <dockerhub-username/repo-name>:<optional-version>` eg. `docker tag ec9ddc341919 eslabbert/profile:latest`, then `docker login`.
-8. Push your image to dockerhub using `docker push <dockerhub-username/repo-name>` eg. `docker push eslabbert/profile`.
+9. Push your image to dockerhub using `docker push <dockerhub-username/repo-name>` eg. `docker push eslabbert/profile`.
-9. To run this image from dockerhub on any device stop/remove your current container using port 80, then use `docker run -d -p 80:80 <dockerhub-username/repo-name>:<tag>` eg. `docker run -d -p 80:80 eslabbert/profile:latest`.
+10. To run this image from dockerhub on any device stop/remove your current container using port 80, then use `docker run -d -p 80:80 <dockerhub-username/repo-name>:<tag>` eg. `docker run -d -p 80:80 eslabbert/profile:latest`.

 #### <a id="use-a-dockerfile-to-build-an-nginx-image">Use a Dockerfile to build an Nginx image</a>